burlen/jet_stream_detect/README.md

 ![Segmentation and topological spine](/images/tut_demo_sub_spine_and_wind_000166.png) We use a binary segmentation of wind speed(30 m/s) high in the atmosphere(200 hPa) followed by a medial axis transform followed by a pruning step to compute a topological spine of the jet stream.
-The segmentation is bound by black lines, wind speed is shown by pseudocolor, and topological spine is shown as a green line.
+In the above figure the segmentation is bound by black lines, wind speed is shown by pseudocolor, and topological spine is shown as a green line.